10 Weeds that Look Like Grass: Invasive Grass Types + Pictures

 10. Alexandergrass

-Alexandergrass, also called tropical signalgrass or creeping signalgrass, is a perennial weed that looks like St. Augustinegrass.
-It has quite a robust growth and would easily choke out the latest of the lawn if not taken care of quickly enough.
+Alexander grass, also called tropical signal grass or creeping signal grass, is a perennial weed that looks like St. Augustine turf.
+It has quite a robust growth and would easily choke out the latest lawn if not taken care of quickly enough.

 How to control Alexandergrass

 At the moment, there is no herbicides that can kill Alexandergrass.
-As such, the only solution is using baking soda to burn it off before digging it up and replanting that section of the lawn.
+As such, the only solution is to use baking soda to burn it off before digging it up and replanting that section of the lawn.

-These weeds can be easily mistaken for grass and the only way to tell them apart is that they’re not similar to the grass in your lawn.
+These lawn weeds can be easily mistaken for grass; the only way to tell them apart is that they’re not similar to the grass in your lawn.
 In some cases, however, they may pass for your lawn grass until they’ve messed up your lawn.
 For this reason, always observe your grass to understand its growth so that you can identify any weeds early on.

 Your email address will not be published.
 Required fields are marked *